timmedia/truffle-screen-picker/README.md

 # Backend

 Business logic, databases and hosting are handled with Firebase.
 A Realtime Database stores the poll entries and Firestore saves what polls exists and which are currently active.
-Hosting is needed to serve the page showing the poll results, which can be added as a browser source in OBS.
+Hosting is needed to serve the page showing the poll results.

 # Simulate entries